 The Benefits of Youth Work written in conjunction with LLUK and Unite and researched by staff at the National Youth Agency is slightly dated now but still widely used and sets out in simple terms the reasons why our work is important, why it is cost effective and how it makes a real difference to young people`s lives.

-To promote greater understanding of youth work, the In Defence of Youth Work campaign (IDYW) has been collecting youth workers' accounts of youth work practice.
+This is Youth Work by the In Defence of Youth Work campaign (IDYW) collected youth workers' accounts of youth work practice.
 These demonstrate its distinctive way of working with young people and the impacts this can have on lives of young people and their communities.
 IDYW has also been filming young people's own accounts of why they go to youth clubs and other youth work facilities and why they value their youth workers.
-With support from Choose Youth partners Unison and Unite, IDYW has brought these stories together as a book and DVD entitled "This is Youth Work".
+With support from Choose Youth partners Unison and Unite, IDYW brought these stories together as a book and DVD.

-Also watch the accompanying video here -
+You can watch the accompanying video here -